lereldarion/avatar-portal-system/README.md

     - Happens both in VR and desktop.
     - Camera pos are tracked without lag.
     - Disabling seal interface grabpass = still lagging
+    - Direct Skinned points are synced.
+    - Debug with RT0 data : overlaps with same lag as RT1.
+Interesting !
+Order of camera does not change anything, not good.
-- Forcing reset buffer on cameras does not change anything for any
+- Forcing reset buffer on cameras does not change anything for both
 - Add timestamps checks for grabpass and camera loop : matches the same frame.
 Dammit.
+Add update count in header (tick-tock) : two passes, usually RT1 ends up with 1 mod 2.
+- split update shader in 2 ? single camera to track stuff ?

 Normal TODOs
+- new bug with incoherence fix : if head toggles while walking backward, resets camera but shouldnt. maybe consequence of mesh probe lag bug...
 - shadowcaster setup is not good : try to think of a semantic that works, probably distinguish between shadowcaster from camera and from lights
 - poiyomi integration
 - nice visuals.
 Background from DepthTexture ?
 Borders with VHS effect ?